 About the 2017-18 Fellows: Jennifer Ashley is a Term Assistant Professor of Global Affairs at George Mason University.
 She has a Ph.D. in Anthropology from Brown University.
 Her work focuses on media and political subjectivity, and has been published in journals such as American Ethnologist, Popular Communication, and Television & New Media.
 Alok Yadav is an Associate Professor in the English department at George Mason University, where he teaches courses on eighteenth-century British literature and on various topics in literary research, literary analysis, and literary theory.
 His first book was titled Before the Empire of English: Literature, Provinciality, and Nationalism in Eighteenth-Century Britain (2004).
 He has been working, slowly, on a project on political criticism of literature focused on Rudyard Kipling’s Kim – a project that involves a bit of a stretch for a dix-huitiémiste, since Kim was published in 1901.
 His current project on Anthologies of African American Writing involves a further stretch, in at least a couple of directions.

-About the Fenwick Fellows: The Fenwick Fellowship is awarded annually to a Mason faculty member to pursue a research project that uses and enhances the University Libraries’ resources while advancing knowledge in the faculty member’s field.
-Applications for the 2017-2018 fellowship are currently being accepted; the deadline is May 5, 2017.
+About the Fenwick Fellows Program: The Fenwick Fellowship is awarded annually to Mason faculty member(s) to pursue research project(s) that use and enhance the University Libraries’ resources while advancing knowledge in the faculty members’ field.
+Applications for the 2019-2020 fellowship are currently being accepted; the deadline is Monday, May 6, 2019.